graphpaperpress/Sell-Media/readme.txt

 == Frequently Asked Questions ==

 = I have 5k+ photos I would like to sell, can Sell Media handle this? =
 * Sell Media is a plugin for WordPress and WordPress can easily handle hundreds or thousands of files.
-There maybe limits based on your web hosting provider and you will need to manually manage each Item.
+That said, the number of images that can be bulk uploaded at once is largely related to server performance.
+If you are using a cheap, shared web host, then you will need to contact them and ask them to change [PHP settings] (http://php.net/manual/en/function.set-time-limit.php).

 = My file is 500MB+ in size but users cannot download the file after purchasing? = Check with your hosting provide on your download limits.
 Sell Media does not provide any type of file splitting service.